We may earn a commission when you click on the affiliate links in this post.

 Instructions

-- In a large pot, melt 1-2 tablespoons of butter and add celery, onion, and leeks.
+- In a large pot on the stove, melt 1-2 tablespoons of butter and add celery, onion, and leeks.
 Cook on medium heat for about 3-5 minutes or until soft and slightly transparent.

-- Add all the remaining ingredients EXCEPT the butter/flour mixture, half & half, and clams.
-Bring to a boil, then reduce heat and simmer for about 10 minutes or until potatoes are cooked through and fork tender.
+- Add all the remaining ingredients EXCEPT the butter/flour mixture, half and half, and clams.
+Bring to a boil over medium high heat, then reduce heat and simmer for about 10 minutes or until potatoes are cooked through and fork tender.

 - Add the butter/flour mixture into chowder and stir until thick.
 The mixture will be extremely thick.